coolrox95/Melvor-Idle-Combat-Simulator/README.md

  - GP per Kill: The average amount of GP earned when killing a monster/completing a dungeon.
  - GP per second: The average amount of GP earned per second.
 6. Click on a bar to view detailed information about that monster/dungeon.
-## Limitations:
-Reflect damage is currently not simulated.
 ## Screenshots
 ### Darkmode
 ![combatSim](https://imgur.com/DNrbI2Z.png)